adasjusk/Stuck/README.md

 - **Stuck Command**: A command that players can use to teleport themselves out of the bedrock layer.
 - **Safe Teleportation**: The plugin calculates a safe location above the bedrock layer safe zone.
 - **Configurable Settings**: Server admins can configure the safe teleport location or the height to which players should be teleported.
-- **Permission-Based Access**: Only players with the appropriate permissions can use the unstuck command.

 ## Commands
 - `/stuck` - Teleports the player to a safer location